-GIRL (dir.
-Lowri Roberts) Congratulations to UWE Film alumni Lowri Roberts, whose graduate short film Girl, which tackles issues around immigration, homelessness and periods, has won the BAFTA Cymru Award for Best Short Film, after screening at last year’s BFI London Film Festival.
-Lowri, who aims to make work that tackles social and environmental issues, is currently working with Calling the Shots New Creatives scheme on her new project Bad Bitch, a short documentary which focuses on the all female rock band Dream Wife.
+UWE Film alumni Lowri Roberts’ graduate short film Girl, which tackles issues around immigration, homelessness and periods, won the 2019 BAFTA Cymru Award for Best Short Film after screening at the BFI London Film Festival 2019.
+Lowri aims to make work that tackles social and environmental issues and has gone on to work with Calling the Shots’ New Creatives scheme on her new project Bad Bitch, a short doc focusing on all-female rock band Dream Wife.

-BAIT (dir.
-Mark Jenkin) Directed by Mark Jenkin (pictured) and produced by Bristol company Early Day Films, Bait was the only UK film selected for the 2019 Berlinale Forum, described by The Guardian as “intriguing for its distinct visual style”, by Screen Daily as “ravishing cinema” and by The Hollywood Reporter as “one of the most original and stylistically bold films to world premiere in Berlin.”
+Directed by Mark Jenkin and produced by Bristol company Early Day Films, Bait was the only UK film selected for the 2019 Berlinale Forum, described by The Guardian as “intriguing for its distinct visual style”, by Screen Daily as “ravishing cinema” and by The Hollywood Reporter as “one of the most original and stylistically bold films to world premiere in Berlin.”

 BOYS LIKE US (dir.
 Mikael Tichane)